 Plasma therapy has helped reduce Covid-19 death rate by more than 50% at LNJP Hospital: Delhi CM Kejriwal

-The cabinet meeting approved a move to have 450 beds at a new hospital in Burari, which will be turned into a Covid-19 facility.
+Plasma therapy, which involves the transfer of blood from a recovered Covid-19 patient to someone who is stricken by the disease, has helped reduce the Covid-19 death rate by...

-Delhi chief minister Arvind Kejriwal said on Friday plasma therapy has helped reduce the Covid-19 death rate by more than 50% at Lok Nayak Jai Prakash Narayan Hospital (LNJP), the only local government hospital authorised to conduct trials so far.
+Plasma therapy, which involves the transfer of blood from a recovered Covid-19 patient to someone who is stricken by the disease, has helped reduce the Covid-19 death rate by more than half at Lok Nayak Hospital, the only local government hospital authorised to conduct trials based on the therapy, chief minister Arvind Kejriwal said on Friday.

-He also announced his government is focussing on scaling up ICU beds in the city at the earliest.
+He also said the Delhi government was focussing increasing intensive care unit (ICU) beds in the city as soon as possible as the number of coronavirus disease cases increases.

+When asked, Lok Nayak hospital said they were not authorised to share the number of deaths in the hospital, and the chief minister’s office said they were still compiling the data.

-“We administered plasma therapy to 29 patients in LNJP Hospital and the results were shared with the Central government, following which we got permission for 200 more trials,” Kejriwal told a virtual media briefing after a meeting of his Cabinet.
+“We administered plasma therapy to 29 patients in Lok Nayak Hospital and the results were shared with the Central government, following which we got permission for 200 more trials,” Kejriwal said at a virtual media briefing after a meeting of his Cabinet.

 “And now, plasma therapy will be done in the Delhi government’s Rajiv Gandhi Super Speciality Hospital too.
 Other than that, several private hospitals have acquired permission for plasma therapy trials on their own.”

-The cabinet meeting approved a move to have 450 beds at a new hospital in Burari, which will be turned into a Covid-19 facility.
+The cabinet meeting approved a move to earmark 450 beds for patients of the disease at a new hospital in Burari, which will be turned into a Covid-19 facility.

-So far, eight hospitals in Delhi are conducting plasma therapy trials.
-They include LNJP, the All India Institute of Medical Sciences (AIIMS) and Ram Manohar Lohia (RML) Hospital, which come under the Central government, and five prominent private hospitals.
+Eight hospitals in Delhi are conducting plasma therapy trials.
+They include Lok Nayak as well as the All India Institute of Medical Sciences (AIIMS) and Ram Manohar Lohia (RML) Hospital, which come under the Central government, and five prominent private hospitals.

-The results of the trials, said senior officials in Delhi’s health department, will be made public only after they being published in a peer-reviewed medical journal.
+The results of the trials, said senior officials in Delhi’s health department, will be made public only after they are published in a peer-reviewed medical journal.

-Kejriwal further said the Covid-19 death rate in LNJP dropped by more than 50% n the past few weeks because of plasma therapy.
+Kejriwal said the Covid-19 fatality rate in LN Hospital dropped by more than 50% n the past few weeks because of plasma therapy.

 “The trends suggest it is difficult to save the lives of patients who are on ventilator support or have already witnessed multiple organ failures.
 But for other patients with moderate to severe symptoms, plasma therapy helped save lives,” he said.

-“In the coming days, we may need to scale up ICU beds, especially in GTB, Rajiv Gandhi Super Speciality Hospital and LNJP.
+“In the coming days, we may need to scale up ICU beds, especially in GTB, Rajiv Gandhi Super Speciality Hospital and Lok Nayak hospital.
 We are doing our best to accomplish this at the earliest.”

 Kejriwal identified his government’s decision to distribute pulse oximeters to patients in home isolation as a measure that has helped reduce Covid-19-related deaths.